minprog/app-studio/40 Projects/60 Your Own/10 Assignment.md

 This is the full set of requirements that we ask you to accommodate when designing and implementing your app:

 - Firebase must be used to save user data.
+- Firebase may be used to allow user logins, but data may also be shared between phones without requiring logins.
 - Very small user data must be persisted on the phone, so as to provide a responsive app in case of network problems.
 - Not all data from the API needs to be saved on the phone once retrieved, it may be requested more than once.
 - Even if killed, the app should generally resume in the same state as before.